12urenloop/Ronny-the-station-chef/README.md

 ## Production

 There is an all in one Ansible script that sets a linux machine up to run ronny.
-You need to have Ansible installed.
+You need to have **Ansible** and **ansible-galaxy** installed.

 Steps:
 1. `cd ansible`
+2. make init
-2. enter the stations in the [hosts.ini](ansible/hosts.ini) file
+3. enter the stations in the [hosts.ini](ansible/hosts.ini) file
-3. `ansible-playbook playbook.yml`
+4. `ansible-playbook playbook.yml`

 ### Testing